-- increasing their levels of effectiveness and confidence;
+- Increasing their levels of effectiveness and confidence;

-- understanding and integrating theoretical learning with clinical experiences;
+- Understanding and integrating theoretical learning with clinical experiences;

-- finding their individual therapeutic style;
+- Finding their individual therapeutic style;

-- developing professional relationships and assuming a professional identity; and
+- Developing professional relationships and assuming a professional identity; and

-- learning about agency norms and decision-making processes.
+- Learning about agency norms and decision-making processes.

 These goals are addressed and facilitated by supervision, modeling, didactic training, experiential learning, peer group consultation, and mentoring.
-Our supervision staff currently is composed of approximately ten licensed psychologists and one licensed social worker.
+Our supervision staff currently is composed of approximately twelve licensed psychologists and one licensed social worker.

 Our training program for practicum counselors is nine months.
-Practicum counselors are expected to be at Counseling Services 16-20 hours per week (additional hours are negotiable).
-Trainees must be available all day (8:00-5:00) on Thursdays to attend weekly clinical consultation meetings, and training seminar.
-Most practicum counselors choose Friday as their second day, however this is negotiable.
-The training generally begins around the third week of August and ends in late May.
+Practicum counselors are expected to be at CAPS 3 days/24 hours per week (additional hours are negotiable).
+Trainees must be available all day (8:00-5:00) on Thursdays and Fridays to attend weekly clinical consultation meetings, and training seminar.
+The third day is negotiable, but Wednesday is highly preferred.
+The training generally begins around mid-August and ends in late May.
 We generally have program accommodations for 2 advanced practicum trainees each year.

 Applicants for our Clinical Practicum Training Program need to submit:

-- SJSU Counseling Services Practicum Application (doc)
+- SJSU Counseling and Psychological Services Practicum Application (doc)

 - A letter of interest (Please be sure to date and sign the letter.
 Electronic signatures are not accepted by HR.)

-- A curriculum vita indicating the number of face-to-face and group therapy hours provided from previous sites
+- A curriculum vita indicating the number of face-to-face individual and group therapy hours provided from previous sites

 We apologize that emailed or faxed application materials cannot be accepted.
 Please mail application materials to: